Denver Human Services (DHS)

 Locations

-Visit our contact page for a list of all Denver Human Services locations, as well as the services offered.
+Visit our locations and contact page for a list of all Denver Human Services locations, as well as the services offered.
 This includes Neighborhood-based locations that are conveniently located at the St. Francis Center, Rocky Mountain Human Services, and Westwood Community Center.

 • Richard T. Castro Human Services Center (1200 N. Federal Blvd., Second Floor Entrance, Denver, CO 80204)